iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.7-0.9.8.md

 * Add new column `domain.maillists`.
 Used to store per-domain limit of mailing list accounts.
 Note: this is majorly used by iRedAdmin-Pro.
 * Add new column `forwardings.is_maillist`.
+* Add new column `mailbox.enableimaptls`.
+Required by Dovecot-2.3.
 * Add new table `maillists`, used by our new mailing list manager software - mlmmj.

 !!! warning